ethanwfang/Machine-Learning/CSDS340/clustering.md

 Advantages of hierarchical: does not require number of clusteres to be predefined, produces a hierarchy of clusters, which can give more insight into the data structure, can work well with small to medium-sized datasets

 Disadvantages: computationally intensive for large datasets (b/c of distance matrix), sensitive to noise and outliers, which can distort the hierarchical structure, choice of distance metric and linkage method can significantly affect results

+#### Single Linkage
+The distance between 2 clusters is defined as the shortest distance between any single point in one cluster and any single point in the other cluster.

+Characteristics:
+- Emphasizes close points between clusters
+- Can create long, chain-like clusters
+- suitable when the goal is to find sparse or elongated clusters

+#### Complete Linkage
+The distance between 2 clusters is defined as the maximum distance between any single point in one cluster and any single point in the other cluster

+Characteristics:
+- Emphasizes farthest points between clusters
+- Tends to create compact and spherical clusters
+- Sensitive to outliers since it considers the farthest points

+#### Average Linkage
+The distance between two clusters is the average distance between all pairs of points in the two clusters.

+Characteristics:
+- Balances the single and complete linkage methods
+- Results in more balanced cluster sizes
+- Less sensitive to outliers compared to complete linkage

+#### Maximum (centroid) linkage
+The distance between two clusters is the distance between their centroids (average point of all points in the cluster).

+Characteristics:
+- Focuses on the overall cluster position rather than individual points
+- Sensitive to cluster shape and size
+- Can sometimes result in inversions (where merging two clusters decreases the overall distance)

 ### Spectral Clustering
 Spectral clustering is a graph-based clustering method that uses eigenvalues and eigenvectors of a graph's Lapalcian matrix to identify clusters.
 Unlike traditional clustering methods like K-means, spectral clustering excels at identifying non-convex clusters and clusters that may have irregular shapes.